 D. T. Neal is a fiction writer and editor, a lifelong Midwesterner, and resident of Chicago since 1993.
 He won second place in the Aeon Award in 2008 for his short story, “Aegis,” and has had his short fiction published in ALBEDO 1, Ireland’s premier magazine of science fiction, horror, and fantasy.
 He is the author of the hipster-hounding werewolf novel, SAAMAANTHAA (2011) the Lovecraftian horror-thriller, CHOSEN (2012), the creature-feature novellas, RELICT (2013) and SUMMERVILLE (2013), the vampire novel, SUCKAGE (2013).

-He contributed a short story, “The Wolf and the Crow,” to the “Thunder on the Battlefield: Swords” anthology (2013), and is currently working on several new works of fantasy, horror, and science fiction, including his collection of science fiction short stories, SINGULARITIES (2015).
+He contributed a short story, “The Wolf and the Crow,” to the “Thunder on the Battlefield: Swords” anthology (2013), and is currently working on several new works of fantasy, horror, and science fiction.

 AUTHOR WEBSITE: dtneal.com